- November 5, 2020

 Causes of Foundation Cracks

 - Hydrostatic Pressure.
-When soil is saturated after heavy rains or snow melt, the water causes pressure to build up on the exterior of your foundation walls.
-This can cause the water to seek an outlet by seeping into the foundation.
+When soil is saturated near your home after heavy rains or snow melt, the water causes pressure to build up on the exterior of your foundation walls.
+This can cause the water to seek an outlet by seeping into your basement through the foundation.

 - Drainage Issues.
-If water is allowed to collect at the foundation exterior, it can soak into the concrete slab or cinder block walls.
+If water is allowed to collect near the foundation exterior, it can soak into the concrete slab or cinder block walls causing foundation pressure and seeping into your foundation.

 - Plumbing Leaks.
-When a pipe is leaking, or the sewer line is leaking near a foundation wall, the water seeps into the foundation.
+When a pipe is leaking, or the sewer line is leaking near a foundation wall, this water can seep into or accumulate under your foundation.

 Vertical Foundation Cracks

 Large vertical cracks are bad news.
 They are typically due to soil settlement, and can grow longer and wider.
-Vertical foundation cracks will let in water and pests if you don’t get them repaired.
+Vertical foundation cracks will let in water (and potentially pests) if you don’t get them repaired.

 Horizontal Foundation Cracks

 Horizontal cracks are an indication of serious pressure from the saturated soil outside.
 Walls with horizontal cracks can eventually bow and collapse.
-Horizontal foundation cracks require immediate repair.
+Horizontal foundation cracks that show bowing in the foundation wall require immediate repair.

 Stair Step Cracks

 If you have concrete block or cinder block foundation walls, you may see stair step cracks.
 This cracking is again due to pressure from saturated soil, and the cracks occur along the mortar joints between the individual blocks.
-These cracks need to be repaired.
+These cracks need to be repaired to stabilize the foundation and keep it from getting worse.

 Hairline cracks in your foundation walls or concrete floor are usually nothing to worry about.
+These cracks may have formed days after your foundation was poured.
 They are narrow – too small to insert your fingernail.
 These are usually due to shrinkage of concrete or mortar.
 Shrinkage cracks don’t change in size, and don’t affect the integrity of your foundation.
+You do want to monitor these cracks whenever possible to ensure they are not getting larger, which would indicate movement in the foundation.

 Schedule an Inspection

 The first step in addressing foundation cracks is for our foundation repair experts to perform an inspection at your home or business.
 Then we can tell you exactly what we need to do to restore and maintain the value of your property.
-We will leave you safe and dry, with greater peace of mind.
-Just call us at (888) 768-2583 or fill out the contact form and our office will contact you to schedule a free inspection.
+Time is of the essence so that less invasive solutions can be utilized if the cracks are addressed before serious shifting of the foundation walls occurs.
+We will work to provide you with a safe and dry foundation, and offer you greater peace of mind.
+Just call us at (888) 768-2583 or fill out the contact form and our team will contact you to schedule a free inspection.